 Between 1939 and 1945 the Heer bore the majority of six years worth of fierce combat, some of which was so fierce – as on the Eastern Front – humankind will likely never again see such fighting.
 Although not immune to the overtones of politics and the occasional brush with questionable actions, the vast majority of German Heer units served with great distinction across many thousands of miles of battlefields.

 The basis for Feldgrau lays within our unit histories.
-In this section you will find all Heer units documented to one degree or another.
+In this section you will find all units documented to one degree or another.
 The many gaps in these listings will be filled during the coming months and years as additional research aids completing this monumental reference tool.

 Heer unit histories